How to find clinical trials near you

-When you find trials that you may be a fit for, you'll also see what phase the trial is.
+When you find research that you may be a fit for, you'll also see what phase the clinical trial is in.
 Each phase has different characteristics:

-Phase 2: After testing just for safety, the next clinical trials phase researches whether a treatment is both safe and effective.
+Phase II: After testing just for safety, the next clinical trials phase researches whether a treatment is both safe and effective.
 These trials usually enroll a few hundred participants and last several months.

-Phase 3: This is generally the last step of the clinical trial process.
-Phase 3 trials test for safety and effectiveness with hundreds to thousands of people.
+Phase III: This is generally the last step of the clinical trial process.
+Phase III clinical trials test a potential treatment in hundreds to thousands of people.
 This testing phase can last several years as the FDA gathers thorough data about the drug's effectiveness and potential side effects.